 You might be thinking, wait… my dentist has done surgery on me before, does that make him or her an oral surgeon?
 Well, while dentists can perform minor oral surgeries, they are not oral surgeons.

 Your dentist is your go-to for care of your mouth and teeth.
 You see them regularly for a general oral exam.
 Dentists can treat cavities, gum disease, root canals, fillings, crowns, and more, including basic tooth extractions and simple surgeries.
 Often designated by a suffix of DDS (doctor of dental surgery) or DMD (doctor of dental medicine), they receive unique training in dental school.
-When more specialized oral or maxillofacial (relating to the jaws and face) care is needed, your dentist will refer you to a specialist like the board certified oral surgeons at the Oral Facial Surgery Institute.
+When more specialized oral or maxillofacial (relating to the jaws and face) care is needed, your dentist will refer you to a specialist like Dr. Davis.

-OFSI’s very own Dr. Shawn B. Davis and Dr. Jamison P. Metcalf serve to provide the highest quality of care and make a difference in the lives of their Southern Utah, Northern Arizona, and Nevada patients.
+OFSI’s very own Dr. Shawn B. Davis serves to provide the highest quality of care and make a difference in the lives of their Southern Utah, Northern Arizona, and Nevada patients.

-Oral and maxillofacial surgeons like Dr. Davis and Dr. Metcalf must attend four years of dental school before continuing on to become surgically trained in a hospital-based residency program for a minimum of four years.
+Oral and maxillofacial surgeon like Dr. Davis must attend four years of dental school before continuing on to become surgically trained in a hospital-based residency program for a minimum of four years.
 Oral surgeons are trained in anesthesia and sedation methods, ensuring your surgery goes smoothly.